rachan1637/Basketball-case-study-by-HMM/README.md

 The code for fitting the intensity surface is modified from the Github Repo [flecks](https://github.com/andymiller/flecks), contributed by one of the authors of the chapter, Andrew Miller.

 However, the fitted surfaces are still problematic, since the intensity surface around the three point line is hard to converge.
+The current progress can still be viewed in the notebook [Project](https://github.com/rachan1637/basketballHMM/blob/main/Reading%20Course/Project.ipynb).

 We might continue to make the fitting process work in the next few weeks.
 Besides, the next step of this interesting project will be discussed later.